tofsjonas/sortable/README.md

 </thead>
 ```

-Sorting will not be triggered if you click on that `th`.
+Sorting will not be triggered if you click on "Role".

 ### ...using `CSS`